tweag/python-monorepo-example/9999-99-99-bazel-haskell.md

-By using Bazel, you get to piggyback on years of performance tuning, improving scalability, and tooling development (static analysis, documentation generators, debuggers, profilers, ...) by Google engineers over a period of nearly 10 years.
-And since open sourcing, that of a community of engineers at users of Bazel, such as Stripe, Uber, Asana, Dropbox etc.
+By using Bazel, you get to piggyback on years of performance tuning, improving scalability, and tooling development (static analysis, documentation generators, debuggers, profilers, etc) by Google engineers over a period of nearly 10 years.
+And since its open sourcing, that of a community of engineers at companies using Bazel, such as Stripe, Uber, Asana, Dropbox etc.

-Better still, Bazel already has support for building a variety of languages, including C/C++, Rust, Scala, Java, Objective C...
-By using Bazel, we get to reuse best practices for building each of these languages.
+Better still, Bazel already has support for building a variety of languages, including C/C++, Rust, Scala, Java, Objective C, etc. By using Bazel, we get to reuse best practices for building each of these languages.
 And focus entirely on Haskell support.

 ## How we added Haskell support